Exam Preparation – When the Going Gets Tough

 - Test yourself.
 Write down topics on pieces of paper, fold them, and put them on a pile (or in a bag/bowl/any other dish).
 Pull out one question at a time and reel off everything you know.

 - Revise with friends.
 I advise against studying with friends, as it’s easy to get distracted, but revision get-togethers can be pretty cool.
 You can test each other, fill the gaps in knowledge, and explain things.
-Different perspectives and learning styles can help you memorise things better.
+Different perspectives and learning styles can help you memorize things better.

 - Take regular breaks.
 Even though this is an intensive study phase, you cannot expect to sit there for hours and be productive.
 Instead, work in short bursts (up to two hours) before taking a break.